 - Close family and friends can worry about EAs in Palestine and Israel.
-Make sure you have their full support. - EAs live in a conflict zone but have to maintain what call 'principled impartiality'.
+Make sure you have their full support. - EAs live in a conflict zone but have to maintain what we call 'principled impartiality'.
 This means you must be committed to principles of human rights and international law above any desire to support one side over another. - Living conditions in occupied Palestine can be simple and special diets may be difficult to maintain. - EAs are placed in small international teams and have to live and work together under stressful conditions for three months.
 You will have to share a bedroom with another person and private space is difficult to find. - EAs who thrive are typically those who are flexible, self-aware, able to ask for help, able to take criticism and advice, and who have a 'can-do' approach. - It is not permitted for EAs to drink alcohol while they are on duty in their placements.
 This means you will not be able to have an alcoholic drink for extended periods during your service in Palestine and Israel. - The work is physically demanding.
-You may stand for long periods of time at checkpoints, walk long distances over rough terrain and get up before dawn for duties.

-- In a crisis situation you may have to leave an area very quickly; this means you need to be able to run at full pelt for several minutes over uneven ground. - Very good hearing is vital for keeping safe.
-This includes being able to hear clearly in crowded and noisy group situations. - The work can be emotionally draining and put you under considerable mental stress and you may not have access to your usual support systems and strategies. - For your own safety it is important to fully disclose health issues.
+You may stand for long periods of time at checkpoints, walk long distances over rough terrain and get up before dawn for duties. - In a crisis situation you may have to leave an area very quickly; this means you need to be able to run at full pelt for several minutes over uneven ground. - Very good hearing is vital for keeping safe.
+This includes being able to hear clearly in crowded and noisy group situations. - The work can be emotionally draining and put you under considerable mental stress and you may not have access to your usual support systems and strategies.
+For this reason, the capacity to emotionally self-regulate is essential, as it will help you to make rational decisions in high pressure environments and mitigate negative emotions that can cloud judgement or escalate interpersonal conflict. - For your own safety it is important to fully disclose physical and mental health issues.
 Failure to declare health issues that then prevent you completing your duties may result in you being sent home. - Access to medical facilities is generally good but varies depending on your placement.
 Being frank about your health once you have been selected is vital for our colleagues in Jerusalem to place you appropriately.